EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources | Technology

 The U.S. State Department has submitted a proposal for the Trump administration to add China's Ant Group to a trade blacklist, according to two people familiar with the matter, before the financial technology firm is slated to go public.
 It was not immediately clear when the U.S. government agencies that decide whether to add a company to the so-called Entity List would review the matter.

-The move comes as China hardliners in the Trump administration are seeking to send a message to deter U.S. investors from taking part in the initial public offering for Ant Group
+The move comes as China hardliners in the Trump administration are seeking to send a message to deter U.S. investors from taking part in the initial public offering for Ant Group.
+The dual listing in Shanghai and Hong Kong could be worth up to a record $35 billion.
+The latest swipe at China also comes in the run-up to the Nov.
+3 election, in which U.S. President Donald Trump, trailing in the polls against his Democratic rival Joe Biden, has made a tough approach to China an important foreign policy platform.

+While the Alipay payment app is currently unavailable for American users in the United States, according to a spokesperson for Ant, Trump administration officials fear the Chinese government could access sensitive banking data belonging to future U.S. users.
+A powerful security panel known as the Committee on Foreign Investment in the United States (CFIUS) stopped its $1.2 billion bid to buy the money transfer company Moneygram in 2018 over national security risks.

 - READ MORE ON: